CUBRID/cubrid-manual/en/sql/datatype.rst

     +---------------+--------------+----------+----------+---------------+------------+-----------+-------------+------------+
     | **VARCHAR**   | O            | O        | O        | O             | O          | O         | O           | O          |
     +---------------+--------------+----------+----------+---------------+------------+-----------+-------------+------------+

+.. _number-2-time:

+    **Limitations when numeric value is changed as TIME or TIMESTAMP**

+    *   All numeric types except for NUMERIC type can be converted into TIME type; at this time, it represents a value of the remainder which is calcuated by dividing the input number into 86,400 seconds(1 day), and the remainder is calculated as seconds.

+    *   All numeric types including NUMERIC can be converted into TIMESTAMP type; at this time, the input number cannot exceed 2,147,483,647 as the maximum.

 **Implicit Type Conversion Table 2**